trufflesecurity/trufflehog/README.md

   --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+                        Only scan from a given commit hash --since_branch SINCE_BRANCH
-                        Only scan from a given commit hash --max_depth MAX_DEPTH
+                        Only scan from a given branch's head --max_depth MAX_DEPTH
                         The max commit depth to go back when searching for secrets
+  --branch BRANCH       Name of the branch to be scanned --repo_path REPO_PATH
+                        Path to the cloned repo.
+If provided, git_url will not be used
+  --cleanup             Clean up all temporary result files
 ```

 ## Wishlist